happyhere-TN/HLDS_LAN_MOBILE/README.md

  -cs1.6 - use join with cs16amx apk

- -hl - use xash3d apk and to connect tipe on console: connect localhost:27015 48
+ -hl - use xash3d apk

+ -tfc - use tfc apk

+**//HO TO connect and play:**

- -tfc - use tfc apk and to connect tipe on console: connect localhost:27015 48
+ tipe on console:   connect localhost:27015 48